oliveira-lab/one-liners-and-bioinformatic-tutorials/README.md

     awk '{print ">" $1,"\n" $2;}' in.txt

-#### Compute all occurrences and start-end positions of the motif TATAWA in a FASTA file:
+#### Compute all occurrences and start-end positions of the motif TCTAWA in a FASTA file:

 - One great option is to install [SeqKit](https://bioinf.shenwei.me/seqkit/download/) and run it as: